 Our tee-ball season is always a hit.
 It begins in the late spring and extends well into the summer.
 Ever since its popularization in the 1980s, t-ball has served as the gateway to baseball and softball.
 Whoever becomes the next Babe Ruth, chances are good he will hit off a plastic tee before he ever hits off a pitcher.

 Flag football is a fall sport.
 Like all our other youth programs, flag football is open to both boys and girls.
 It gives children an opportunity to develop the healthy assertiveness and physical agility of regular football players, but in a perfectly safe and non-threatening environment.
+Registration for Fall 2020 Flag Football is open now.
+Residents can find more information about it and sign their children up here.

 Parents’ Night Out